Do you still need us? Or could a robot create engaging, share-worthy content at a much more affordable price?

 Brands and Agencies Should Prepare for an AI-Based Future

-It seems like you can’t get rid of us just yet — and there’s a chance you never will.
+It seems like you can’t get rid of us — and there’s a chance you never will.

 AI is already used in content marketing operations, and robot writers are churning out full-length articles more quickly than I can write this sentence.
 But when it comes to high-quality content creation, humans are yet to be matched.

-Still, AI is here to stay.
-As marketer Lilach Bullock observes, it’s going to play a much more significant role in the future.
+Still, artificial intelligence is here to stay in content marketing.
+As business coach Lilach Bullock observes, it’s going to play a much more significant role in the future.
 AI will become a core tool used by marketers at every stage of the buyer journey.

 The important takeaway, then, is not whether you can replace writers with AI, but how you can get the best of both worlds.
 A core responsibility for marketing managers today is striking a balance between human insight and AI effectiveness in the best way possible.